Caring instructions for our jewellery

 - Pearls should be kept separately from other jewellery, ideally in a cloth bag or wrapped in a soft cloth.
 That way you can prevent your synthetic pearls from being scratched.

 Soap, cream and make-up residues can be removed using an ultrasonic device.
 The ultrasonic device should not be filled with abrasive cleaning agents.
 It is best to use water with a little bit of neutral cleaning agent.

-Silver immersion baths should not be used to clean oxidised jewellery, if you don’t want the oxidisation (blackened) effect to be removed.
-The surface can, however, be polished using a silver cloth.
+Oxidised pieces of jewellery should not be cleaned in the jewelry bath, if you don´t want the oxidation (blackened) effect to be reomoved.
+The surface can, however, be polished with a cleaning cloth.

 Only the silver parts on leather wristbands, rubber straps or straps made of any other sort fabric may be cleaned using a silver cloth.
 Do not put leather wristbands and fabric straps in silver immersion baths or clean them using an ultrasonic device.

 Other commercial specialist silver or gold jewellery dipping baths may also be used.
 Please follow the instructions for use and, if in doubt, make sure that stones, pearls and cold enamel are compatible.

 A waterproof watch is designed to prevent external elements (e.g. water, air or dust) from penetrating the inside of the watch.
 The degree to which the watch is resistant to water is expressed in ‘ATM’ units corresponding to the pressure (formerly bar) of the physical atmosphere.
 Please note: the higher a watch’s ATM, the more resistant it is to water.

 The water resistance of your THOMAS SABO watch is dependent on the model.
 The following information about waterproofness can be found on the bottom of the case: